Skip to content

 • situations where someone is receiving life-changing information.

-How will I keep in touch with my relative/friend?
+How will I keep in touch with my family member/friend?

-Please do not hesitate to speak to any of the ward staff if you have any questions.
-We are all happy to help and thank you for your patience and understanding.
+Please do not hesitate to speak to with ward staff if you have any questions.
+You can find Ward and Department telephone numbers on the NHSGGC website.